jforge/midas-demo-boot/README.md

-# Spring Boot Midas client
+# Midas Spring Boot Client Demo

 Prototype of a Spring Boot client for the picturesafe [Midas](http://midas.picturesafe.de) REST-API.
+This demo creates a Spring Boot powered Website with a AngulaJS GUI and performs simple Midas API calls.

 ## Requirements